nf-it/wefram/wefram/docs/source/ds/orm.rst

 ^^^^^^^^^^^^^^^^

-We can limit the quantity of resulting objects by using ``limit`` named argument for :py:meth:`~wefram.ds.orm.model.Model.all` or :py:meth:`~wefram.ds.orm.model.Model.select` methods.
+We can limit the quantity of resulting objects by using ``limit`` named argument for :py:meth:`~wefram.ds.model.Model.all` or :py:meth:`~wefram.ds.model.Model.select` methods.
 This argument indicates maximal the quantity of objects we allow to be fetched from the database.